aabhiyann/talkifydocs/talkifydocs-marketing/01-linkedin-article.md

 # TalkifyDocs: Building an AI-Powered PDF Assistant with Next.js, OpenAI, and Pinecone

 **TL;DR:** I built **TalkifyDocs**, a full-stack AI app where users upload PDFs and then chat with their documents.
-Under the hood it uses Next.js 14, Prisma, Clerk, Stripe, UploadThing, OpenAI, and Pinecone.
+Under the hood it uses Next.js 16, React 19, Prisma, Clerk, Stripe, Vercel Blob, OpenAI, Pinecone, and includes advanced features like multi-document conversations, highlights, admin dashboard, and production monitoring.
 This is what I learned about building production-ready AI apps vs. just hacking with the OpenAI API.

 > Replace these before posting:
 >